redacuve/my-cat-photos/README.md

 Clone or fork the <a href="https://github.com/redacuve/my-cat-photos">repo</a> [git@github.com:redacuve/my-cat-photos.git]

 Note* Ruby and Rails needs to be installed to run the code, check [here](https://www.ruby-lang.org/en/documentation/installation/) and [here](https://guides.rubyonrails.org/getting_started.html) for further steps.
-Also you need to setup your own IBM Cloud or AWS keys on the credentials. [credentials](https://guides.rubyonrails.org/security.html#custom-credentials) to work properly.
+Also you need to setup your own IBM Cloud or AWS keys on the [credentials](https://guides.rubyonrails.org/security.html#custom-credentials) to work properly.

 Attention* If you want to setup this project locally you need to add YOUR OWN CLOUD KEYS on credientials.yml, to edit this file you NEED to run this command:
 ```